 Medical cannabis is now legal in 28 states in the U.S., with more likely to follow.
 This will call for different sorts of testing requirements to be implemented.
 Suitable methods to test for cannabinoids will make increasing use of cutting-edge technologies such as Volumetric Absorptive Microsamping (VAMS™).

 The method of testing for cannabis in different settings will allow organizations to be able to perform tests on employees and new hires.
 Such tests generally focus on Tetrahydrocannabinol (THC), a main psychoactive component in cannabis.

 Some of the requirements implemented by national, state and local governments has implemented include:

 Cannabis testing can be performed using urine, hair, and saliva.
 Since most cannabinoids are fat-soluble, they possess a long removal half-life.
-In patient monitoring, capillary blood sampling is ideal for more precise, focused testing, since cannabis is detectable in the system within 12-24 hours due to its long half life.
+In patient monitoring, capillary blood sampling is ideal for more precise, focused testing, since cannabis is detectable in the system up to 12-24 hours due to its long half life.

 In smarter healthcare institutions, cannabis capillary blood detection takes less time compared to urine, which takes 3-5 days.
 Capillary blood testing is the new testing landscape, especially when testing cannabis users.

 Microsampling: Faster and Easier

 Blood microsampling innovations have led to a user-friendly trackable format for remote blood sampling.
 The revolutionary Mitra® device can come in a cartridge, collection kit, clamshell, and 96-Autorack, in patient- and lab-facing configurations, making it easy to use for various purposes.